 You see, as a man, you are often rather disarmed by the beauty of the women around you–and like those pain signals, the feelings aroused by their presence demand expression, by which they might find annihilation.
 You find yourself saying things in your head like this: “Ah, my dear Amanda, you must have changed your hair–it looks like the helical or braided structure of a solar flair or Birkeland Current dancing radiantly about your glowing face.”

 This kind of reverie offers a brief escape.
+But wait, is this comment more suggestive of “Juliet is the sun,” or the image of Medusa?
+Glad I didn’t say anything.
 Then another thought strikes you: “somehow she looks more beautiful every time I see her!”
 You briefly consider telling her–then recoil in horror at the likely outcome.
 (I ended up giving her a more subtle compliment about her hair).
 Perhaps if you phrased it right: “Amanda, you are more beautiful every time I see you.
 Seriously, it is getting downright disarming at this point!”
 Could the feigned anger and accusation take the edge off the fact that I’m hitting on her whether intending to or not?
 (Truly, I have no interest in romance with anyone right now–I actually just wanted to see her smile).
 You see, the gung fu of healthy narcissism demands that you hit ‘close’ on all these windows, though letting them play for long enough to judge their character and encourage better material.
 Wit is really just letting this process unfold until you experience good material, and hitting ‘open’ or ‘send’ as quickly as you can!
 Wisdom is knowing what to overlook, but I digress…back to the pain.

 You must understand, a man can only restrain his incessant will for so long when it comes to various pains and passions of the soul–far less time than he can restrain the imperatives of physical pain.
 We often make sexist jokes or otherwise “inappropriate” comments, but much like “objectifying women,” they seem to only get offended when this is done artlessly and by the wrong people.
 So again, let us be gods of social judo!
 I say this not merely to encourage wit and verve instead of winks and whistles, but also as a warning: it is not legally or socially safe to really behave like a man in modern American society.
 You might think that people understand the fact that in certain situations (like those involving excruciating pain) allowances must be made because humor is imperative–and usually something of the “black” variety.
 But, the nano-thin knife-edge that separates well-intentioned humor from sexual harassment tends to lacerate regardless.
 Ralph had spent three years working with these ladies and while the elephant in the room had to eventually make an appearance, he already had enough rapport built up to pull off this move.
 One is not often afforded that amount of time–nor a verbal judoka at one’s side to temper the reaction.